 Using our series of eleven educational worksheets, teachers can cover topics ranging from abolition and global citizenship to the industrial revolution and African animals.
 The materials also encourage students to explore Livingstone Online on their own.
 Through these resources, students can better understand the historical and cultural impact of David Livingstone’s nineteenth-century life and travels in Britain, Africa, and elsewhere.

 The Age of Discovery Jigsaw Puzzle: David Livingstone (Arrow Games, Ltd.).
 Copyright National Library of Scotland.
 Creative Commons Share-alike 2.5 UK: Scotland

 Each worksheet takes as its starting point a letter, diary entry, or piece of text by Livingstone, through which students can explore a specific topic in depth.
 For instance, students might read an excerpt of a letter Livingstone sent to a friend in order to learn about nineteenth-century expeditions and how maps were made.
 Students are encouraged not only to answer the questions posed on each worksheet but also to discuss the wider issues surrounding each topic, including its relevance in their own lives and in contemporary geopolitics.

-For the duration of LEAP (2013-17), educators and foundations will be able to email Kate Simpson at Edinburgh Napier University in Scotland and Megan Ward at Oregon State University in the U.S., who will provide resources and offer support.
+For the duration of LEAP (2013-17), educators and foundations will be able to email Kate Simpson at the University of Glasgow in Scotland and Megan Ward at Oregon State University in the U.S., who will provide resources and offer support.
 As well as using email to provide support, we also have a twitter handle, @livingstone13d, to encourage debate and further conversation.

 The outreach program has been a truly multi-agency effort and would not have been possible without the assistance of David McClay and Alison Metcalfe at the National Library of Scotland, and Anne Martin and Alison Ritchie of the David Livingstone Centre.